isomerpages/moe-zhangdepri/_non-ip-core-curriculum/CCAs/Choir.md

   </tr>
 </tbody>
 </table>

-Throughout the journey in music, ZPS Choir has embraced the values of Resilience and Responsibility, which are also the school values.
-The hours of training taught ZPS Choir the essence of Teamwork.
+<p>Throughout the journey in music, ZPS Choir has embraced the values of Resilience and Responsibility, which are also the school values.
+The hours of training taught ZPS Choir the essence of Teamwork.</p>

-We look forward to more performances and scaling greater heights.
+<p>We look forward to more performances and scaling greater heights.</p>